 Pimples, pimples, pimples – never a welcome addition on the skin, be it on the face or any other part of the body.
 Understanding them thoroughly has become essential in the current scenario as the market is flooded with unproved information and acne treatment products with tall claims.
-Read this article to know why pimples actually occur and what causes them.
+Read this article to know why do you get pimples on face and what causes them.
 We shall also discuss popular and effective treatments available and some tips that can help you to prevent them.